Opening Date: 6 December 2022

 - The application form is complete and submitted before the deadline

-- All minimum required outputs are included in project plan
+- All minimum required outputs are included in the project plan

 - The amount of funding requested falls within the indicated budget range

-- Spending caps on 'incidental procurement' expenses are respected (see guidance document above)
+- Spending caps on 'incidental procurement' expenses are respected (see guidance document)

 - The project duration is less than 24 months